gysagsohn/T3A2B_whiteboardscheduler_backend/README.md

 Mongoose DB
 - local Mongoose until it is finished
 - after all of the functions are finished then it will be uplaoded to use MongoDB Atlas Database
+- Deploring using render - planning to deploy to coding branch first and to test.
+Once all testing has passed I will use main branch

 ## Models
 - User